Determinantal point processes with J-Hermitian correlation kernels: Introduction and preliminaries

+see, for example,~\cite{Soshnikov}.
+The integral operator $K$ in $L^2(X,m)$ which has integral kernel $K(x,y)$ is called the \textit{correlation operator of} $\mu$.

 Assume that the correlation operator $K$ is self-adjoint and bounded on the (real or complex) Hilbert space $L^2(X,m)$.
 In particular, the integral kernel $K(x,y)$ is Hermitian (symmetric in the real case).
-If the correlation functions $(k_\mu^{(n)})_{n\in\mathbb N}$ in \eqref{bgygfyuf} are {\it pointwisely\/} non-negative, then $K(x,y)$ is a positive definite kernel.
-Hence, if additionally the function $K(x,y)$ is continuous (it being possible to weaken the latter condition), then the operator $K$ must be non-negative ($K\ge0$).
+If the correlation functions $(k_\mu^{(n)})_{n\in\mathbb N}$ in (\ref {bgygfyuf}) are \textit{pointwisely} nonnegative, then $K(x,y)$ is a positive definite kernel.
+Hence, if additionally the function $K(x,y)$ is continuous (it being possible to weaken the latter condition), then the operator $K$ must be nonnegative ($K\ge0$).